 Consider creating a Facebook Group just for your neighborhood farm area and inviting everyone in the neighborhood to be a part of it.
-The idea here is to get conversations going amongst people in the neighborhood, ultimately with you as a moderator and captain of the ship.
-Pose questions, post pictures, keep the conversation positive and good natured.
+The idea here is to get conversations going among people in the neighborhood, ultimately with you as a moderator and captain of the ship.
+Pose questions, post pictures, keep the conversation positive and good-natured.

-The backbone of your snail mail campaign for real estate farming is the postcard.
-Though this is a staple that’s been done before by countless real estate agents, it’s still a great way to convey information, statistics, and authority to your farm area.
+The backbone of your snail mail campaign are your real estate farming postcards.
+Though this strategy is a staple that’s been done before by countless real estate agents, it’s still a great way to convey information, statistics, and authority to your farm area.